nbari/my-salt/GPG/README.md

     chmod 0700 /salt/gpgkeys
     gpg --gen-key --homedir /salt/gpgkeys

+Create a symlink:

+    ln -s /salt/gpgkeys /usr/local/etc/salt/gpgkeys

+or to avoid the symlinc just use ``/usr/local/etc/salt/gpgkeys``

 Do not supply a password for your keypair, and use a name that makes sense for your application.
 Be sure to back up your gpg directory someplace safe!